 - Akeso Appoints Prof. Bradley Monk as Lead Gynecologic Oncology Advisor and Chair of the Steering Committee

 - Arizona Oncology Plays Pivotal Role in Securing FDA Approval of Zejula (Niraparib) for Treatment in Advanced Ovarian Cancer

 - OncoQuest Lays the Groundwork for Commencement of Phase 3 Study in Frontline Ovarian Cancer

 - McKesson Specialty Health Selected by TESARO to provide ZEJULATM (niraparib), Approved for the Treat

 - Arizona Oncology Adds Four Gynecologic Oncologists, Expanding World-Class Gynecologic Cancer Service

 Dr. Monk’s research interests include the prevention and treatment of gynecologic cancers.
-He was the first to report the activity of anti-vascular growth factor (VEGF) therapy in ovarian cancer and his papers in the New England Journal of Medicine led to the global approval of anti-VEGF therapy and PARP inhibitors in recurrent ovarian and cervical cancers in 2014.
+He was the first to report the activity of anti-vascular growth factor (VEGF) therapy in ovarian cancer, and his papers in the New England Journal of Medicine led to the global approval of anti-VEGF therapy and PARP inhibitors in recurrent ovarian and cervical cancers in 2014.
 He was also the lead author on the pivotal trial of trabectedin in recurrent ovarian cancer as well as many other studies that have met their primary endpoints.
-Dr. Monk was also awarded the highly prestigious Ernst Wertheim Award for his research in cervical cancer and is on the Board of Directors for the GOG Foundation, Inc. and is the Cervical Cancer Chair for for the Gynecologic Cancer Intergroup (GCIG).
-He is past President of the Western Association of Gynecologic Oncologists (WAGO) and current co-director for the GOG Research Consortium (GOG-Partners).
+Dr. Monk was also awarded the highly prestigious Ernst Wertheim Award for his research in cervical cancer, is on the board of directors for the GOG Foundation, Inc., and is the cervical cancer chair for for the Gynecologic Cancer Intergroup (GCIG).
+He is past president of the Western Association of Gynecologic Oncologists (WAGO) and current co-director for the GOG Research Consortium (GOG-Partners).